yetanalytics/xapi-vlc/README.md

-# XAPI VLC
+# xAPI VLC

-An XAPI integrated VLC player
+An xAPI integrated VLC player

 ### Setup

-1) Run `make install` .
+1) Run `make install`.
 This will move the plugin into the appropriate directory for VLC.
-2) Open VLC. when you do, click on the view dropdown and click 'xAPI Integration.'
+2) Open VLC.
+When you do, click on the view dropdown and click 'xAPI Integration'.
 3) Enter the fields in the form:

 - Homepage URL: Domain specific URL to identify from which system the user is located